jdee/ios-knob-control/README.md

 Releases
 --------

-This is an open-source software project.
-It's never currently deployed anywhere.
-To use it, you just drop it into your own project.
-Obviously, you are free to use any commit in the history of the repository--*at your own risk.* Stable releases are indicated by tags in the repo (e.g., 1.1.0.2) and notes in the ChangeLog.
+Stable releases are indicated by tags in the repo (e.g., 1.1.0.2) and notes in the ChangeLog.
 When in doubt, use the last stable release tag as opposed to the HEAD revision.
+If no development has been done since the last release, those may be the same revision.

 Known Issues
 ------------